 The Program commits to providing supervision and oversight to trainees and strives to give trainees increasing amounts of responsibility and autonomy to achieve the ability to practice independently at the close of training.
 VUMC uses the definitions of levels of supervision as defined by the ACGME.
 Current definitions can be found in the Common Program Requirements at www.acgme.org.
 Supervision may be provided by an Attending physician or by a senior House Staff or Fellow who has been determined able to carry out the task, procedure, or encounter under indirect supervision.
-At all times, there must be a Supervising Attending with at least oversight supervision.
-This Attending is responsible for the levels of supervision assigned to each member of the team.
+At all times, there must be a Supervision assigned to each member of the team.